flowgrammable/flowsim/STYLE.md

     // this - has no meaning in closure
     // that - user defined closure variable for 'this' var that = this;

-    _.each(this.list, function(item) {
+    // now we use an inner function that forgets about 'this' _.each(this.list, function(item) {
       // now we can safely refer to the object that.add(item);